Dance Events in Boulder, Colorado

 April, TBA: “The Process of Navigation (or how to move through life relatively intact)” is on stage at Dairy Arts Center, 2590 Walnut St. Find updated details in the spring at www.cindybrandledance.com.

 Colorado Ballet’s main performances are at the Ellie Caulkins Opera House at the Denver Center for the Performing Arts, 1385 Curtis St. Find ticket information for the performances listed below at www.coloradoballet.org.

-Oct.
-5: The provocative, boundary-pushing legacy of one of history’s greatest dancers lives on in her award-winning troupe.
-7:30pm at CU’s Macky Auditorium; ticket info at www.cupresents.org.
+March 24: Montreal-based dance troupe RUBBERBANDance uses the spontaneity of hip-hop, the refinement of ballet and the expressiveness of contemporary dance to create fresh, dynamic works.
+7:30pm at CU’s Macky Auditorium; ticket info atwww.cupresents.org.
 See separate listing for the University of Colorado Department of Theatre and Dance.

 Dance Bridge: “Dance Is for Every Body!”
 Showcase

-Danceophile Studio, 250 31st St., hosts a variety of dance events, including Folk Dancing on the Plaza (see separate listing), ballroom dance evenings, wedding-dance prep and other dance lessons. www.danceophile.com.
+Danceophile Studio, 250 31st St., hosts a variety of dance events, including ballroom dance evenings, wedding-dance prep and other dance lessons. www.danceophile.com.

 Dances of Universal Peace

 2nd & 4th Fridays: Weekly public dances connect people who value tolerance, peace and the sacredness of life.
 Boulder dances are at 7:15pm at Community United Church of Christ, 2650 Table Mesa Drive. www.dup-co.com.

 Feb.
 9 & 11: “Le Petit Prince” (“The Little Prince”) brings the book to life for all ages and features original compositions by Colorado composer Bruce Klepper.
 At Broomfield Auditorium, 3 Community Park Road, visit www.danseetoile.org for details.